Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Developmental Preschool vs. ABA – Lighthouse Autism Center

-Developmental Preschool vs. ABA Therapy
+Developmental Preschool vs. ABA Therapy: Which Is Right for Your Child?

-Whether it involves making cherished artworks or new friends, preschool is an exciting (and sometimes scary) time for children and parents alike.
-When your autistic child reaches preschool age, you’ll need to consider the different available schools for kids with autism spectrum disorder (ASD).
-Certain developmental goals for preschoolers need to be factored in and ABA therapy, occupational therapy and speech therapy all play a vital role in helping your child develop the necessary skills to be able to reach their full potential.
+Whether it involves making cherished artwork or new friends, preschool is an exciting (and sometimes scary) time for children and parents alike.
+When your child reaches preschool age, you’ll need to consider the different available schools and programs for kids with autism spectrum disorder (ASD).
+When it comes to ASD and preschool, certain developmental goals need to be factored in to help you find the best approach.
+For example, ABA therapy, occupational therapy, and speech therapy all play a vital role in helping your child develop the necessary skills to be able to reach their full potential.

 In this blog, we explore the main differences between school-based and center-based learning and development programs in order to help you decide on the best course of action for your child.